 - You may be able to call MCAS and arrange to have the animal picked up by an animal control officer

-(PDF, 170KB).
-Both forms must either be signed by at least two other neighbors (three people total) or if signed by one person, it must be accompanied by photos and/or video showing the violation.
-After you have completed the animal nuisance complaint form, you can either bring it to
+The form must be accompanied by photos and/or video showing the violation.
+After you have completed the animal nuisance complaint form, you can either bring it to:

 or you may mail it to: